 Pietra dura, or pietre dure, is an inlay technique using cut stones to create images.
-The stones are often highly polished and colourful, and include marbles, semiprecious and sometimes even precious stones.
+The stones are often highly polished and colourful, and can include marbles, semiprecious and sometimes even precious stones.

 Pietra dura items are generally crafted on green, white or black marble bases.
 The resulting panel is often completely flat, but there are some examples where the image was made in low relief, such as in furniture pieces.

 It was popular to copy existing images such as paintings in the form of a pietra dura.
 Table tops were most prized, as they were so large and required complex structures for stability.

 View examples of pietra dura in our members' stock here.

-Featured image: A pietra dura landscape panel.
+Featured image: A landscape panel.